tandeshao/tp/docs/UserGuide.md

 <div style="page-break-after: always;"></div>

-This section will bring you through the Graphical User Interface (GUI) of Abπ
+This section will bring you through the Graphical User Interface (GUI) of Abπ.

 ---